 In addition to providing a simple string value, Backtrace provides version comparisons and a rich set of data types and formats for sophisticated comparisons, operators and visualizations.
 These include data types for commits, versions, environments, hostnames, memory addresses, file size types, timestamps, IP addresses and more.

 Applications are rarely written in one language these days.
 Many applications use a C# based front end for GUI programming while relying on native components written in C++ to provide more granular access to system internals.
 Can you cross the chasm to report on errors from all the languages that are used to build modern applications?
 With Backtrace, you have a comprehensive platform that can analyze both C++ and C# exceptions and crashes, providing you with full visibility into what caused your error.

 Beyond the advantages that the Backtrace platform provides, we have two bonus capabilities that are specific to the Backtrace C# capture library.
 These are quickly becoming invaluable as we see the library used in more types of environments.

 Bonus #1.
-Offline support On mobile or laptop, if your application crashes and your user isn’t connected to the network they can’t send valuable crash reports to you.
-Backtrace stores crash reports locally and sends them to you when the user is back up and running.
+Offline support On mobile or laptop, if your application has an issue and your user isn’t connected to the network they can’t send valuable reports to you.
+Backtrace stores exception reports locally and sends them to you when the user is back up and running.

 Bonus #2.
 Support across .NET environments There are plenty of .net environments in the wild: .net 3.5, Xamarin, .NET core, and more.
 We test and certify on all of them.
 No matter where your C# is running, Backtrace has a breadth of platform support for C#.